 1-800-799-SAFE (7233) and 1-800-787-3224 (TTY)

-Advocates are available 24/7 to talk confidentially with anyone experiencing domestic violence, seeking resources or information, or questioning unhealthy aspects of a relationship.
+Advocates are available 24/7 to talk or chat online confidentially with anyone experiencing domestic violence, seeking resources or information, or questioning unhealthy aspects of a relationship.

 Loveisrespect: National Teen Dating Abuse Helpline